tryingsomestuff/Minic/README.md

 ## Various NNUE nets strenght

-This table show nets strength compared to HCE on an AVX2 hardware at short TC (10s+0.1).
-Results will be a lot different on older hardware.
+This table shows nets strength compared to HCE on an AVX2 hardware at short TC (10s+0.1).
+Results will be a lot different on older hardware where NNUE evaluation is much slower.
+I thus encourage users to only use Minic with NNUE nets on recent hardware.

 ```
 Rank Name                                Elo     +/-   Games   Score    Draw